Gutenberg Blocks for WordPress and React Developers

 - NodeJS and NPM or Yarn installed on your machine.

-Recently WordPress decided to change their old WYSIWYG editor into a new ReactJS based editor called 'Gutenberg'.
+Recently WordPress decided to change their old WYSIWYG editor into a new ReactJS based block editor known as 'Gutenberg'.
 Gutenberg also known as the block editor is based on blocks.
 So your post will be composed of some blocks and each block will have a purpose.
 You can have a block that displays a button or an image or some text and so on.

-In this course you will learn everything you need to know in order to create custom blocks for Gutenberg.
+In this course you will learn everything you need to know in order to create custom blocks for the block editor.
 We will start by a simple block and then we will create some more complex blocks.

 The course content will go as follows: